resotto/goilerplate/README.md

 ### Docker Image

-The image you pulled from GitHub Container Registry is built from simple Dockerfile and init.sql.
+The image you pulled from GitHub Container Registry is built from the simple Dockerfile and init.sql.

 ```Dockerfile
 FROM postgres